EOEPCA/datacube-access/best_practices/stac_best_practices.md

 #### Temporal Dimensions

-Generally, keep the temporal granularity as-is, i.e. don't combine data from a day to a single label unless indicated differently by the user or metadata.
+Generally, keep the temporal granularity as-is, i.e., don't combine data from a day to a single label unless indicated differently by the user or metadata.
 When combining data and overlap exists, the user must indicate the methodology unless indicated in the metadata.